 Any type of adjustment is stressful, and preparing for a baby is an enormous change in one's lifestyle, mindset, and physical environment.
-If you find yourself wondering how you or your spouse will make it through the next nine months, you are not alone.
+If you find yourself wondering how you or your spouse will make it through the next 9 months, you are not alone.

-Your wife may feel fine during the first few months of pregnancy, or she may be exhausted and need two naps a day.
+Your wife may feel fine during the first few months of pregnancy, or she may be exhausted and need a couple of naps a day.
 Her hormones are hard at work, shaping the new life she carries within her.
 Sad movies, baby clothes, or even a minor disagreement may propel her into a crying spell.
 Remember that hormonal shifts are temporary and eventually your wife's moods and emotions will return to normal.

 Morning sickness, or queasiness, affects only some women and most find that this annoying symptom disappears in 2-3 months.
 Unfortunately, morning sickness is a poor name for this symptom of pregnancy since many women are sick all day and night.
 Food odors or other smells may trigger nausea, as may eating certain foods.
 Some men find that the sight or sound of their spouse getting sick is enough to send them running to the bathroom as well.

 Your partner's body will begin to change dramatically during this period.
 She may gain weight quickly and the baby will suddenly make its presence known.
 During this trimester, you will hear your baby's heart rate and get a glimpse of your child via ultrasound.